Limenius/ReactBundle/Resources/doc/index.md

 *"Warning: render(): Target node has markup rendered by React, but there are unrelated nodes as well.
 This is most commonly caused by white-space inserted around server-rendered markup."*

 This warning is harmlesss and will go away when you disable trace in production.
-It meas that when rendering the component client-side and comparing with the server-side equivalent, React has found extra characters.
+It means that when rendering the component client-side and comparing with the server-side equivalent, React has found extra characters.
 Those characters are your debug messages, so don't worry about it.